Thooluu/cliplet/README.md

 };
 ```

-This example will quote the opening and current google price at random intervals.
+This example will quote the opening and current Google price at random intervals.